11ty/11ty-website/src/blog/2022-04-19-eleventy-edge.md

 {% endraw %}

 This feature makes heavy use of [Netlify’s new Edge Functions feature](https://docs.netlify.com/netlify-labs/experimental-features/edge-functions/) to run Eleventy in Deno on Edge servers.
 It continues Eleventy’s architectural dedication to markup-first zero-clientside JavaScript solutions to deliver the fast and scalable dynamic web sites.
 Check out our [introductory demos](https://demo-eleventy-edge.netlify.app/) and watch for more content to come discussing this exciting new feature.

-Check out this [more advanced example showing Eleventy Edge rendering a Dark mode/Light mode toggle](https://demo-eleventy-edge.netlify.app/appearance/), deferring to a system preference, without any clientside JavaScript